 Mind that there’s not much parking nearby and you have to walk down the stairs to get there.
 It’s a great beach for wading in, but not really the type of place you’d lay out your beach umbrellas for an afternoon.

-9. Carmel Meadows Beach
+14. Carmel Meadows Beach

 If you’re looking for a less crowded beach near Carmel, the Carmel Meadows Beach is a good bet.
-It’s located in front of the Meadows Beach community, hence the name, and it’s usually less crowded than nearby Carmel River State Beach and Monastery Beach.
+It’s located in front of the Meadows Beach community, hence the name, and it’s way less crowded than nearby Carmel River State Beach and Monastery Beach.
 But still with that lovely stretch of sand.

 It’s a wide sandy west-facing beach with rocky areas at each end.
 To the north is Monastery and to the south is Carmel River.
 Keep in mind that this is a clothing optional beach.

 What we love about this area is the bluff path that goes all the way from the state park to Monastery beach.
 The cliffs are very scenic and the view is incredible.
-Dogs are allowed on leashes at this park.
-There are parking spots along Cuesta Way and Ribera Road.

-10. San Carlos Beach
+15. San Carlos Beach

 At the end of Cannery Row in Monterey, you’ll find San Carlos Beach, next to the the Coast Guard Pier.
 While this isn’t the most picturesque beach in the area, it’s a good resting place for when you’re hanging out in Monterey and need a little break.